 Please also provide:

 Most employers can register online using HMRC's online tax registration service as explained below.
 But there are exceptions for some employers who must register in another way - so check you don't fall into one of the more unusual situations listed later in this section.
+And if you want to avoid your PAYE scheme being cancelled because there's no activity you should register by email or by telephone.

 To register as an employer follow the step-by-step process within the online tax registration service.
 You register as an employer and enrol for the PAYE Online service in a single visit, so you'll want all the information listed above to hand before you start.
 Help text is available should you need it as you work through the registration process.